IHE/ITI.BasicAudit/input/pagecontent/content.md

 Execute (search and query) | [Query](StructureDefinition-IHE.BasicAudit.Query.html) | [PatientQuery](StructureDefinition-IHE.BasicAudit.PatientQuery.html) | [examples](StructureDefinition-IHE.BasicAudit.PatientQuery-examples.html)
 {:.grid}

-An example of an auditable event being recorded by the client and server is represented by the Create examples
+An example of an auditable event being recorded by the client and server is represented by the Create examples.

 #### 3:5.7.3.1 X-Request-Id header